simulatedScience/Twisty_Puzzle_Program/doc/twisty_puzzle_class_doc.md

 ### Minimum information
 #### Variables
   - dictionary of all possible moves
-  - center of mass of the 3d points - _used to calculate rotation axis_
+  - center of mass of the puzzle's 3d points - _used to calculate rotation axes_
   - correct position of the 3d points - _used to prevent numerical errors during animation_
   - (temporary storage for functions assigned to clickevents)
   - (list of displayed vpython objects)